farkkilab/SNParray_ovaHRDscar_QC/README.md

 - Then three columns with nLOH, LSTs and TAIs per sample according to Telli et al, 2016 criteria
 - The sample ploidy infered by ASCAT
 - The sample purity infered by ASCAT

+## List of scripts in this repository:

+1. *ASCAT3_QCs_ovaHRDscars_onlyTumor.R* - Master R script to run all the ASCAT, MAPD calculation, ovaHRDscar analysis.
+2. *functions_QC_BAF_LOG.R* - An R script with functions that are used internally by the script *ASCAT3_QCs_ovaHRDscars_onlyTumor.R*
+3. *select-Autosomes.sh* - An archival bash (shell) script to proccess the LogRatio and BAFfiles, this script is not longer needed in the analysis.